Noon Centre

 Networking events were structured around talks and take place in venues around London, to provide network opportunities for both students, academics and professionals.
 The talks were motivational and uncovered the stories behind the influencers who discussed what it takes to create change and achieve game-changing success.

-Summer internships were available to students who undergo the whole programme.
-Much of the support throughout the programme was provided by UEL Employability, to get access to a summer internship with internal UEL employer and/or external employers.
+Summer internships were available to students who completed the whole programme.
+Much of the support throughout the programme was provided by UEL Employability, to get access to a summer internship with an internal UEL employer and/or external employers.
 Before this took place, students attended employability skills training workshops to get help with preparing CVs and interview techniques.

 Graduation ceremony